Mountain (or Irish) hare

 Populations periodically crash by up to 90%, because of increasing gut parasite loads.
 This predisposes mountain hare groups to vulnerability by other causes which can compound their decline.
 Deleterious vectors include hunting, climate change, competitive exclusion by the European brown hare, isolation in England (meaning no chance of inward migration).
 The impact of changing land use is unknown.

 Native, locally common in Ireland and Scotland.
-However some areas in Scotland have seen declines by more than 90% or near extinctions.
-In England the mountain hare is also at risk.
+Some populations in Scotland have declined of more than 90% and the species is also at risk in England.

 GB population 135,000.
+The number last recorded for the Peak District was 2,400, fewer than previously reported.
 The best evidence suggests that the population outside of Ireland may be declining, but populations show large year-to-year changes.
-The number last recorded for the Peak District was 2,400, far fewer than previously reported.
-Mountain hares are present elsewhere in the Highlands, Borders and south-west of Scotland; and Isle of Man; and throughout Ireland.
+The British Trust for Ornithology’s Breeding Bird Survey, which records mammals a well as birds, shows a decline of 61% between 1995 and 2022.
+Mountain hares are present in the Highlands, Borders and south-west of Scotland, the Isle of Man, and throughout Ireland.

 Did you know?